Speak to your doctor now before you get COVID-19 to learn about what you should do if you get sick.

 If you have any new cold and flu symptoms within 4 weeks of recovering from COVID-19, speak to your doctor as they may recommend further testing.

 If your RAT is positive, register the result with Service NSW online or by calling 13 77 88.
-If you have symptoms but have tested negative on a RAT, you should have a PCR test to confirm your result as PCR tests are more accurate.
+If you have symptoms but have tested negative on a RAT, ask your doctor if you should have a PCR test.
+This will give a more accurate result.

-For further information, see What COVID-19 test should I do?.
+For further information, see the What COVID-19 test should I do? fact sheet.

 For further information about COVID-19, visit NSW Government - COVID-19.